 Today is Read Aloud Thursday hosted at Hope Is the Word Blog.
-While technically every day is read aloud day at our house (for now) I’d like to share one of our favorite books:
+I’d like to share one of our favorite books:

 When Dinosaurs Came with Everything by Elise Broach and Illustrated by David Small.

 The Short: Super cute book!
 We have read this book so many times that my son can finish a lot of the sentences.
 This is a great book to read aloud to him and we have a lot of fun with it.
 We highly, highly recommend this book.
 It was a random pick from the library shelf and I couldn’t be happier with it.
 It is going on our to-buy list.
 This book is a great fantasy for all children who love dinosaurs and wish they could have their very own.

 The Long: This is such a creative and wonderful book.
 It is a Junior Library Guild selection and no wonder!
 A boy goes on errands with his mother on Fridays.
 This particular Friday though, when they are getting doughnuts they see a sign that says, “Buy a Dozen Get a Dinosaur.”
 Both the mother and the son think that surely they mean a toy dinosaur.
 But when they are walking out the door the woman behind the counter says, “Don’t forget your dinosaur.”
 She then goes on to produce a real live triceratops.
 The boy is thrilled and the mother is shocked.
 The boy and his mother then go on to the doctor’s office and the barber.
 At both places he is also given a dinosaur.
 The mother then declines going to a restaurant, the shoe store and the movies when she sees signs that children are given dinosaurs there, too.
 The mother is a little unsure as to what to do with their newly acquired dinosaurs but realizes that she can’t just leave them.
 So they bring the dinosaurs home (along with a baby hadrosaur that just happens to follow them — never mind the doughnut the boy is hanging outside the car window).